ExaModelsPower.jl: A GPU-Compatible Modeling Library for Nonlinear Power System Optimization: Conclusions

 \section{Conclusions}

 This paper introduces ExaModelsPower.jl, a \gls*{gpu}-enabled open-source modeling library for power system optimization.
 This library provides a model implementation for various power system optimization problems, focusing on large \gls*{nlp} formulations, such as multi-period \gls*{opf} with and without storage, and the \gls*{goc3} security-constrained formulation.
 Our benchmarking results demonstrate that when solved up to moderate precision, \gls*{gpu} solvers can achieve significant speedups compared to CPU solvers, especially for large-scale problems.
 This highlights the potential of \gls*{gpu}-accelerated optimization for addressing complex power system problems that were previously computationally prohibitive.
 However, none of the tested solvers could solve all instances of the \gls*{goc3} formulation up to $10^{-8}$ precision.
-This underscores the need for further research into alternative problem formulations that enable practical solution times for security-constrained multi-period \gls*{ac}\gls*{opf} at scale.
+This underscores the need for further research into alternative problem formulations that enable practical solution times for security-constrained multi-period \gls*{ac}\gls*{opf} at scale and understanding the tradeoffs between such formulations.
+Future work can also augment ExaModelsPower.jl to solve numerous ACOPF problems in batch.